ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/League_Payroll_EDA.md

 ---
-# Exploratory Data Analysis of MLB Payroll Data
+# Exploratory Data Analysis of MLB League Payroll Data
 ---

 **Libraries Used:**